 The varicella vaccine is generally well tolerated.
 The most common adverse events after vaccination are self-limited injection-site reactions (pain, soreness, redness, and swelling).
 Fever or a varicellalike rash, usually consisting of a few lesions at the injection site or generalized rash with a small number of lesions, are reported less frequently.

-Compared with use of MMR and varicella vaccines at the same visit, use of MMRV vaccine is associated with a higher risk for fever and febrile seizures 5–12 days after the first dose among children aged 12–23 months and approximately 1 additional febrile seizure for every 2,300–2,600 MMRV vaccine doses administered.
-Use of separate MMR and varicella vaccines avoids this increased risk for fever and febrile seizures in this age group.
-For detailed information regarding the varicella vaccine, visit www.cdc.gov/vaccines/vpd-vac/varicella/default.htm.
+Compared with use of separate MMR and varicella vaccines at the same visit, use of the combined MMRV vaccine is associated with a higher risk for fever and febrile seizures, approximately 1 additional febrile seizure for every 2,300–2,600 MMRV vaccine doses administered.
+Fever and febrile seizures typically occur 5–12 days after the first dose of MMRV, with the greatest incidence among children aged 12–23 months.
+Use of separate MMR and varicella vaccines helps avoid this increased risk.
+For detailed information regarding the varicella vaccine, visit www.cdc.gov/chickenpox/vaccination.html.

-Varicella vaccine is recommended for postexposure administration for unvaccinated healthy people aged ≥12 months and without other evidence of immunity, to prevent or modify the disease.
+Varicella vaccine is recommended for postexposure administration to unvaccinated healthy people aged ≥12 months and without other evidence of immunity, to prevent or modify the disease.
 The vaccine should be administered as soon as possible within 5 days after exposure to rash, if there are no contraindications to use.
 Among children, protective efficacy was reported as ≥90% when vaccination occurred within 3 days of exposure.
-No data are available regarding a potential benefit of administering a second dose to 1-dose vaccine recipients after exposure.
-However, administration of the second dose is recommended for exposed people to bring them up-to-date on vaccination and for best protection against future exposures.
+However, administration of a second dose is recommended for exposed people to bring them up-to-date on vaccination and for best protection against future exposures.

 Varicella Zoster Immune Globulin

 If VariZIG is not available, intravenous immune globulin (IVIG) can be considered (also within 10 days of exposure).
-Additionally, in the absence of both VariZIG and IVIG, some experts recommend prophylaxis with acyclovir (80 mg/kg/day in 4 divided doses for 7 days; maximum dose, 800 mg, 4 times per day), beginning 7–10 days after exposure for people without evidence of immunity and with contraindications for varicella vaccination.
-Published data on the benefit of acyclovir as post-exposure prophylaxis among immunocompromised people are limited.
+In the absence of both VariZIG and IVIG, some experts recommend prophylaxis with acyclovir (80 mg/kg/day in 4 divided doses for 7 days; maximum dose, 800 mg, 4 times per day), beginning 7–10 days after exposure for people without evidence of immunity and with contraindications for varicella vaccination.
+Published data on the benefit of acyclovir as postexposure prophylaxis among immunocompromised people are limited.

 - American Academy of Pediatrics.
 Varicella-zoster infections.
-In: Kimberlin DW, Brady MT, Jackson MA, Long SS, editors.
-Red Book: 2015 Report of the Committee on Infectious Diseases.
-30th ed.
-Elk Grove Village, IL: American Academy of Pediatrics; 2015. pp. 846–59.
+In: Kimberlin DW, Brady MT, Jackson MA, editors.
+Red Book: 2018 Report of the Committee on Infectious Diseases.
+31st ed.
+Elk Grove Village, IL: American Academy of Pediatrics; 2018. pp. 869–82.